DAISI: Data Assimilation with Inverse Sampling using Stochastic Interpolants: Experiments

 \subsection{Lorenz '63 System}

-We evaluate DAISI on the Lorenz '63 (L63) system to assess its filtering performance.
-As discussed in Section~\ref{sec:error}, DAISI does not sample exactly from the filtering distribution; our goal here is to demonstrate how an appropriate choice of $t_{\min}$ and $\epsilon$ can substantially reduce errors.
-The L63 system is integrated with standard parameters for 5000 RK4 time steps from random initial conditions, and the final 500 steps are used to test the assimilation methods.
-For reference, we compare DAISI with the Bootstrap Particle Filter (BPF) \cite{gordon1993novel}, a gold standard for low-dimensional filtering.
-As BPF is asymptotically exact, we take this as the ``ground truth" filtering result to compare against.
+The goal of this experiment is to demonstrate on the L63 system that an appropriate choice of $t_{\min}$ and $\epsilon$ can approximate the filtering distribution closely.
+The L63 system is integrated with standard parameters from random initial conditions, and the final 500 steps are used to test the assimilation methods.
+For reference, we compare DAISI with the Bootstrap Particle Filter (BPF) \cite{gordon1993novel}.
+As BPF is asymptotically exact and non-degenerate for the low-dimensional L63 system, we take this as the ``ground truth" filtering result to compare against.
 We also use an asymptotically exact guidance method for DAISI (see Appendix \ref{app:mc-guidance}) to isolate DAISI's intrinsic error.
-For further details on the experimental setup, see Appendix \ref{app:l63-details}.

 \cref{tab:l63-metrics} summarizes the RMSE and probabilistic metrics—the Continuous Ranked Probability Score (CRPS) and Spread–Skill Ratio (SSR).
-For comparison, we also include the results of DAISI without inverse-sampling; this performs substantially worse than BPF across all metrics, demonstrating that incorporating dynamical information is essential for accurate filtering.
-With the default hyperparameters $t_{\min} \approx 0$ and $\epsilon=0$, DAISI still underperforms, and yields worse results than the version without inversion.
+For comparison, we also include the results of DAISI without inverse-sampling (i.e., sampling from $\mathbb{P}_\infty^\vy$); this performs substantially worse than BPF across all metrics, demonstrating that incorporating dynamical information is essential for accurate filtering.
+With $t_{\min} \approx 0$ and $\epsilon=0$, DAISI still underperforms, and yields worse results than the version without inversion.
 Tuning $t_{\min}$ alone\footnote{The hyperparameters are tuned on a short held-out validation trajectory to minimize CRPS.} already leads to substantial improvement, and jointly tuning $t_{\min}$ and $\epsilon$ produces the best performance, achieving metrics closest to those of BPF.

 Visually, we see that after tuning both $t_{\min}$ and $\epsilon$, the DAISI filtering results (\cref{fig:l63_daisi_both_tuned}) closely resemble those from BPF (\cref{fig:l63_smc_results}).
 To see the effect of $\epsilon$, we repeat the experiment with the same tuned $t_{\min}$ but fix $\epsilon=0$.
 The results, shown in \cref{fig:l63_both_tuned_eps_0} and summarized in the final row of \cref{tab:l63-metrics}, exhibit similar mean behaviour but has narrower uncertainty bands.
 This reduction in ensemble spread leads to a much lower SSR and a degraded CRPS, despite similar RMSE.
 This highlights the importance of $\epsilon$ for maintaining ensemble spread, while tuning $t_{\min}$ is necessary for accuracy.